thanoskoutr/DSL-Info-Bot/README.md

 Minimum Python version tested: `Python 3.6.9`
 Maximum Python version tested: `Python 3.8.5`

+> On some systems, pip displays an error message about the wheel package when installing tornado.
+This is a known issue, you can usually ignore the error.

 ### Download Web-Driver for Selenium
 Selenium requires a driver to interface with the chosen browser.
 For this project the Chrome and Firefox driver is supported, used in *headless* mode in order to not require a GUI.